 As far as road conditions go, driving in Sweden is a dream.
 Traffic jams are rare (in fact in the north of the country yours will often be the only car on the road), roads are well maintained and motorways, where they exist, are toll-free.
 The only real hazards are reindeer (in the north), elk and deer, which wander onto the road without warning.
 It’s difficult enough to see them at dusk, and when it’s completely dark all you’ll see is two red eyes as the animal leaps out in front of your car.
 If you hit an elk or deer, not only will you know about it (they’re as big as a horse), you’re bound by law to report it to the police.

 To drive in Sweden you’ll need your own full licence; an international driving licence isn’t required.
-In general, speed limits are 110kph on motorways, 90kph or 100kph on main roads, 50kph in built-up areas, and 70kph elsewhere if unsigned; for cars towing caravans, the limit is 80kph.
+Speed limits are 110kph on motorways, 70kph or 80kph or 90kph on main roads; and 30kph, 40kph or 50kph in built-up areas.
+For cars towing caravans, the limit is 80kph.
 Fines for speeding are levied on the spot.
 You must drive with your headlights on 24 hours a day.
 Studded tyres for driving on snow and ice are allowed between October 1 and April 30, longer if there’s still snow on the ground; when in use they must be fitted to all wheels.

 Be attentive when it comes to parking.
 Under Swedish law you can’t park within 10m of a road junction, be it a tiny residential cul-de-sac or a major intersection.
 Parking is also prohibited within 10m of a pedestrian crossing, and in bus lanes and loading zones.
 In city centres, parking isn’t permitted on one night each week to allow for cleaning (see the rectangular yellow signs with days and times in Swedish, below the “no stopping” sign on every street).
 In winter the same applies to allow for snow clearance.